cl1ntdev/PieSQL/README.md

 ## TODO

-7. <> Query indentification passing int or string
-8. Integrate db modification inside class so it wont be on a separate file
+8. <> Integrate db modification inside class so it wont be on a separate file
-9. restructure and clean file before proceeding

 # NOTES
 -!
 Classes are still used to make query statements